Indonesia

 United States

 We partner with local literacy-focused nonprofit organizations to identify communities and schools most in need of resources.
-Together, we implement Book Donations, provide Teacher Training, and offer Parent Support Programs that encourage reading as a shared family activity.
-Whether in a rural classroom or an urban community center, our goal is the same — to help children discover the joy of reading and develop the literacy skills they need to succeed.
+Whether in an urban or rural school, our goal is the same — to help children discover the joy of reading and develop the literacy skills they need to succeed.

 Book Donations

-We provide new, high-quality books to schools and community programs that already have libraries but need additional reading materials.
+We provide new, high-quality books to schools that are in need of additional reading materials.
 These donations refresh collections, expand access to diverse stories, and help teachers connect students with books that inspire learning and imagination.

 Teacher Training